How We Help Your Family

 There are multiple benefits to this structure.
 As noted, there are no surprises.
 Additionally, this method encourages open discussions between you and our team as you don’t have to worry about being nickeled and dimed for every question or email.

-We require a 25% deposit on all flat fee work agreed to, with the balance due once the work is completed.
+We require a 50% deposit on all estate planning, long-term care planning, and probate work agreed to, with the balance due as explained in the Client Agreement.
 For our client’s convenience, we accept all major credit cards and cash/checks.